Fiberglass: Fiber

 Glass reinforcements used for fiberglass are supplied in different physical forms: microspheres, chopped or woven glass cloth.

-Unlike glass fibers used for insulation, for the final structure to be strong, the fiber's surfaces must be almost entirely free of defects, as this permits the fibers to reach gigapascal tensile strengths.
+Unlike glass fibers used for insulation, strong structural fiber surfaces must be almost entirely free of defects in order to reach gigapascal tensile strengths.
 If a bulk piece of glass were defect-free, it would be as strong as glass fibers; however, it is generally impractical to produce and maintain bulk material in a defect-free state outside of laboratory conditions.

 Production

 The process of manufacturing fiberglass is called pultrusion.
-The manufacturing process for glass fibers suitable for reinforcement uses large furnaces to gradually melt the silica sand, limestone, kaolin clay, fluorspar, colemanite, dolomite and other minerals until a liquid forms.
-It is then extruded through bushings (spinneret), which are bundles of very small orifices (typically 5–25 micrometres in diameter for E-Glass, 9 micrometres for S-Glass).
+The manufacturing process for glass fibers suitable for reinforcement uses large furnaces to gradually melt the silica sand, limestone, kaolin, fluorspar, colemanite, dolomite and other minerals until a liquid forms.
+It is then extruded through bushings (spinneret), which are bundles of very small orifices (typically 5–25 micrometers in diameter for E-Glass, 9 micrometers for S-Glass).

 These filaments are then sized (coated) with a chemical solution.
 The individual filaments are now bundled in large numbers to provide a roving.
 The diameter of the filaments, and the number of filaments in the roving, determine its weight, typically expressed in one of two measurement systems: